oslabs-beta/kubik/README.md

 ---GIF GOES HERE---CHANGE GRAPH TYPES

 ## Setup
-1. Create an example yaml file named "webapp-deploymment.yaml" to use a simple Nginx web server for the webapp, with the following content:
+1. Create an example yaml file named "webapp-deploymment.yaml" to use a simple Nginx web server for the webapp with the following content:

 webapp-deploymment.yaml:
 ```yaml